Fact Sheet 27:

 - Federal Trade Commission (www.ftc.gov).
 The FTC is the government agency that enforces the FDCPA.
 It may bring an action in federal district court against a debt collector that violates the law.
 Understandably, the agency does not have the resources to bring a court action on behalf of an individual or against every collector about which it receives a complaint.
 But the agency can and does take action against the most egregious offenders.

 - Consumer Financial Protection Bureau (http://www.consumerfinance.gov/).
 The CFPB has authority to coordinate with the FTC in evaluating consumer complaints, investigating and enforcing suspected violations of the FDCPA.
 The CFPB, unlike the FTC, has authority from Congress to write rules and provide supervision of debt collectors.
-To read more about the CFPB’s role in enforcing the FDCPA, see the agency’s March 2012 report to Congress at: http://files.consumerfinance.gov/f/201203_cfpb_FDCPA_annual_report.pdf
+To read more about the CFPB’s role in enforcing the FDCPA, see the agency’s Report to Congress.

 The government's primary source of information about abusive collection practices is through consumer complaints.
 Both the FTC and the CFPB offer an online complaint form on their websites, www.ftc.gov and www.consumerfinance.gov/.
 Since both the FTC and CFPB investige FDCPA violations, complaints may be made to both agencies.

 - State Attorney General or State Office of Consumer Protection.
 State officials may enforce the FDCPA as well as state collection laws.
-Before submitting a complaint to your state officials, check to see if your state has its own collection law (see Part 5 and Attachment A).
+Before submitting a complaint to your state officials, check to see if your state has its own collection law (see Attachment A).
 When writing your complaint letter, be sure to describe a collection agency's actions that violate the FDCPA as well as those that violate the law in your state.
 Keep detailed notes, correspondence, and recordings of any documents or messages that may indicate the collector has violated state or federal laws.

 - Debt Collector Associations.
 The American Collectors Association is a national organization made up of member collection agencies.
 To become a member, a collection agency must agree to follow the FDCPA and a set of industry standards.